-Strong support from the Forms then in Year 9 at Great Sankey High School, the children left the Camp and moved to Kampala.
+Nigel Lea-Wilson was a Physics Teacher at Great Sankey High School at the time.
+Initial support came from the Forms then in Year 9 at Great Sankey High School.
+The children left the Camp together with Lino and his wife Florence and moved to Kampala.
 Their schooling began in January 2007.

-AREP as a charity was registered in the UK in Feb 2012.
+AREP as a charity was registered in the UK with the UK Charity Commission in Feb 2012.

-In addition to the South Sudanese children, there are currently children being sponsored in South West Uganda.
+In addition to the South Sudanese children, there are currently a few children being sponsored in South West Uganda.

 We support children at schools in Uganda.